JolonB/PrintCameraBot/README.md

 To generate a 2-factor authentication code, make sure your virtual environment is set up (see above).
 Run the following command: `python setup_2fa.py`.

-This will generate an OTP key that you should copy into your authenticator app (Google Authenticator, Authy, etc.).
+This will generate an 8-digit OTP *key* that you should copy into your authenticator app (Google Authenticator, Authy, etc.).
-Your authenticator app will generate a 6-digit code every 30 seconds.
+Your authenticator app will generate a 6-digit *code* every 30 seconds.
-Copy the latest code into your terminal when the program requests it.
+Copy the latest *code* into your terminal when the program requests it.
-If it matches, your code is set up; if it doesn't, you should rerun the command.
+If it matches, your *code* is set up; if it doesn't, you probably entered it wrong and should enter the key again into your authenticator app.

+Once that is set up, you should move on to the config file step and add the email address and 8-digit authenticator *key* to the `approved_users` field.
+When you add a new user, you have the option to reuse the same key or to generate a new one for them.

 ### Setting up the config file